 Red Peacock Cichlid

-Red Peacock Cichlid is definitely the most popular variety of this species and there is no need to tell why.
+Red Peacock Cichlid is definitely the most popular variety of this species, and there is no need to tell why.
 The bright red color of this fish stands out no matter what other fish shares the same tank.
 Except for their red coloration, they have a very interesting and unique fragment of blue sprinkled throughout their fins.

 This variety of the Flavescent Peacock is very unique.
-It is actually a man-made creation, it does not occur in its natural habitat.
+It is actually a man-made creation.
+It does not occur in its natural habitat.
 This type has the same size as other Peacocks except for its red coloration.
-Don’t get confused if you want to purchase this type, they are also referred to as Ruby Red and Rubin Red.
+Don’t get confused if you want to purchase this type.
+They are also referred to as Ruby Red and Rubin Red.

 Blue Peacock Cichlid

 Blue Peacock Cichlid is the type of this species known for its blue color all over its body.
-It is characterized by darker vertical stripes that start at the front of their dorsal fin and continue up to the end of the caudal peduncle.
+It is characterized by darker vertical stripes that start at the front of the dorsal fin and continue up to the end of the caudal peduncle.
 Their vibrant coloration depends on the location that is found, the gender (males tend to have more enhanced colors), and age.

 It stands out for its metallic blue, which fades to a bright yellow.
 During the breeding season, the colors will enhance and give more color to your tank.
 Its female counterpart has a gray color like all other types of Peacock, so if you want a great colorization of this type, choose a male.

 Peacock Cichlids eat both meat and plants.
 They’re omnivores.
 In the wild, they will sift through the sandy substrates hunting or picking up food, meaning that they are bottom dwellers.
 They will typically eat insects, larvae, zooplankton, and other crustaceans.
 That is why you should try to emulate them inside your aquarium.